 As soon as we have an offer on your property we will let you know and set up a meeting to review it with you promptly.
-We will explain the procedure, review its terms and conditions and represent your interest during the negotiations.
+We will explain the real estate offer process, review the terms and conditions, and represent your interest during the negotiations.

 A firm offer is one that comes with no conditions.
 When your home is sold firm it demonstrates the buyer is 100% certain they want to buy your home and they have done their due diligence before submitting the offer.
 This is the most attractive type of offer because, barring unforeseen circumstances, the buyer cannot change their mind once you accept the offer.

-A conditional offer is one that is contingent on the buyer conducting a home inspection and being satisfied with the results, getting financing or insurance or even, but not likely, on selling their home before proceeding with a firm deal.
+A conditional offer is one that is contingent on the buyer conducting a home inspection and being satisfied with the results, getting financing or insurance, or even – but not likely – selling their home before proceeding with a firm deal.

-This is the optimal position to be in as a seller – receiving multiple offers at the same time for your property.
-Our track record shows that in 2016 we sold our listings for, on average, 113% of the list price as compared to Toronto Real Estate Boards’s average of 102% AND our listings sold, on average, in 6.6 days.
-We are masters at acquiring multiple offers on our listings and selling them quickly.
+This is the optimal position to be in as a seller in the offer process – receiving multiple offers at the same time for your property.
+Our track record shows that in 2018 we sold our listings for, on average, 105% of the list price as compared to Toronto Real Estate Board’s average of 99% AND our listings sold, on average, in 13 days as compared to Toronto Real Estate Board’s average of 26 days.
+We are masters at acquiring multiple offers on our listings and selling them during the optimal time.

-The actions of this seller and listing agent were not legally wrong but it was ethically wrong and, furthermore, it places the seller at tremendous risk.
+The actions of this seller and listing agent during the offer process were not legally wrong, but it was ethically wrong and furthermore, it places the seller at tremendous risk.
 If all the buyers had walked away during negotiations, the seller would be left holding the bag.
 The likelihood of your agent being able to create another bidding war on your house is next to nil.

 A situation arises, referred to as multiple representation, when the listing agent has a buyer that has submitted an offer on your property.
 This means the listing agent’s brokerage company is representing you, the seller, as well as the buyer in this transaction.
 This is something you and the buyer have to agree to in writing.